internetofwater/scheduler/docs/docs.md

 ## Credit and Refactors from previous versions

 This repository is a refactor of the [gleanerio/scheduler](https://github.com/gleanerio/gleaner) project.
 The goal of this refactor was to decrease code duplication and improve maintainability by reducing the amount of templated code using Jinja2.
-It also aimed to make the Dagster find a configuration more idiomatic to the asset-driven ETL paradigm that Dagster recommends.
+It also aimed to make the Dagster configuration more idiomatic to the asset-driven ETL paradigm that Dagster recommends.

 Previously `pygen.py` templated a significant amount of `ops` that were nearly duplicated between providers.
 By using partitioned assets we can reduce this templated code and make the configuration less verbose.